superrob/Sculpto/README.md

 - Accepts commands through Serial

 ## Operating system board
-- Implemented on an Linkit smart 7688 board
+- Implemented on an Linkit smart 7688 development board, plugged into a socket on the MCU board.
 - Running OpenWRT
+- Stripped down version of Busybox.
+- Running the Dropbear SSH server.
+- Lists itself as a Zeroconf device as *_SCULPTO-PRINTER* with the name *Sculpto3D-SERIALNUMBER*
 - Communicating with the MCU through Serial 1

 ## Sculpto services
-Version 1 ran directly on internal flash in the /root/ directory.
+Two different versions of the Sculpto services exists.
+Version 1 ran directly on internal flash in the /root/ directory is superseeded by Version 2.

 Version 2 runs on the external 1GB SD Card which is encrypted (Sigh..)
+MD5 sums are saved of each file on the SD Card and compared at boot time.
+A backup will be restored should any file show any modification, accidental or intended.

-### PrinterAPI
+### PrintServer
 Python program which talks with the MCU through Serial 1.
 Opens a web server on port 8080 as it's interface.
 Is available to the entire network.
 Generally returns a JSON object in return.